Skip to main content

 The Onsen Ryokan

-I stayed at Murakami-ya Ryokan, which was a welcome rest, after having spent the day standing in the cold.
-The ryokan provided me with a comfortable room, warm bathes, and a delicious breakfast, as well as a free shuttle bus to Koide Station the next day.
-The ryokan is part of the Oyu Onsen hot spring resort, and is very foreigner friendly.
-Not only do they have an English website here.
+I stayed at Murakami-ya Ryokan, which was a welcome rest after spending the day standing in the cold.
+The ryokan provided me with a comfortable room, warm baths, and a delicious breakfast, as well as a free shuttle bus to Koide Station the next day.
+The ryokan is part of the Oyu Onsen hot spring resort and is very foreigner-friendly.

 The Room

-After checking in to the ryokan, I was led to my room, a Japanese style tatami room outfitted with yukata (often people wear them to the onsen, or while walking around the building), extra quilts, a rack to dry my clothes on and a personal bathroom.
+After checking in to the ryokan, I was led to my room, a Japanese-style tatami room outfitted with yukata (often people wear them to the onsen or while walking around the building), extra quilts, a rack to dry my clothes on, and personal bathroom.
 I was a bit overwhelmed by the size of it.
-The tatami room alone was bigger than my entire apartment, but regardless of the size it was comfortable, warm, and a futon had already been prepared for me.
+The tatami room alone was bigger than my entire apartment, but regardless of the size, it was comfortable and warm, and a futon had already been prepared for me.
 I gratefully stripped off my wet ski gear, grabbed a towel, and headed to the private women’s onsen which was located on the 2nd floor in the basement.

 The Private Onsen

-The private onsen were located on the second floor, in the basement of the building, and they didn’t require any sort of reservation, which was a bit difficult for me to wrap my head around.
-Instead, I was told to simply knock on the door and see if it was available for use.
-It was open, so I ventured inside, making sure to lock the door behind me.
+The private onsen were located on the second floor, in the basement of the building, and they didn’t require any sort of reservation, which was a bit difficult for me to understand.
+Instead, I was told to simply knock on the door and see if it was available.
+It was open, so I ventured inside, locking the door behind me.

 The room was small, but very comfortable.
 I had never been in a private bath before.
-The intimacy of the small space, the darkened lighting and stone walkway lining the tub, created a very unique atmosphere.
+The intimacy of the small space, the darkened lighting, and the stone walkway lining the tub created a unique atmosphere.
 The water wasn’t quite as hot as other onsen I have tried, and after my cold day I would have preferred something hotter, but despite this, the solitude and peace worked their magic.
 I was warm, relaxed, and ready to sleep.

 a private bath at Murakami-ya ryokan

-The next morning I woke up bright and early, but before setting off on my next adventure I had a chance to try the rotemburo bath, or outdoor bath, which was unique to this ryokan.
-Not all of the onsen in Oyu Onsen town feature an outdoor bath, which makes Murikami-ya Ryokan a bit special in this regard.
+The following day, I woke up bright and early, but before setting off on my next adventure, I had a chance to try the rotenburo bath, or outdoor bath, which was unique to this ryokan.
+Not all of the onsen in Oyu Onsen town feature an outdoor bath, making Murikami-ya Ryokan a bit special.

-I have always preferred the outdoor baths because of the beautiful views, and the fresh air, a wonderful compliment to the hot water.
-They are often placed in high places, or next to rivers, so the atmosphere is usually very relaxing as well.
+I have always preferred outdoor baths because of the beautiful views and the fresh air, which is a wonderful complement to the hot water.
+They are often placed in high places or next to rivers, so the atmosphere is usually very relaxing as well.

-I had made reservations the night before so I stopped at the check in counter after waking up in the morning.
-There I found my name and reservation time printed on a slip of paper next to the bath key.
-Feeling confident (I had studied the elevator map extensively) I grabbed the key and rode the elevator to the eighth floor before disembarking.
+I had made reservations the night before, so after waking up in the morning, I stopped at the check-in counter.
+There, I found my name and reservation time printed on a slip of paper next to the bath key.
+I grabbed the key and rode the elevator to the eighth floor before disembarking.

 I had made reservations the night before so I stopped at the check in counter after waking up in the morning.